jhkennedy/sliderule-docs/rtd/source/user_guide/ICESat-2.rst

 - ``"h_sigma"``: error estimate for the least squares fit model

-5 Callbacks
+4 Callbacks
 =============
 For large processing requests, it is possible that the data returned from the API is too large or impractical to fit in the local memory of the Python interpreter making the request.
-In these cases, certain APIs in the SlideRule Python client allow the calling application to provide a callback function that is called for every resource and result that is returned by the servers.
+In these cases, certain APIs in the SlideRule Python client allow the calling application to provide a callback function that is called for every result that is returned by the servers.
-If a callback is supplied, the API will not return anything back to the calling application and instead will assume all output is captured and handled by the callback.
+If a callback is supplied, the API will not return back to the calling application anything associated with the supplied record types, but assumes the callback fully handles processing the data.
 The callback function takes the following form:

-.. py:function:: callback (resource, result, result_cnt, total_resources)
+.. py:function:: callback (record)

-    Callback that handles the results of a processing request for the given resource.
+    Callback that handles the results of a processing request for the given record.

-    :param str resource: name of the resource being processed (i.e. granule)
-    :param GeoDataFrame result: GeoDataFrame containing the results of the processing
-    :param int result_cnt: current number of resources that have been processed
-    :param int total_resources: total number of resources that need to be processed
+    :param dict record: the record object, usually a dictionary containing data

-Here is an example of a callback being used for the ``atl06p`` function:
+Here is an example of a callback being used for the ``atl03sp`` function:

     .. code-block:: python

-        # create hdf5 writer
-        hdf5writer = Hdf5Writer(cfg["filename"], parms)

-        # atl06 processing request
-        icesat2.atl06p(parms, cfg["asset"], max_workers=cfg["max_workers"], callback=lambda resource, result, index, total : hdf5writer.run(resource, result, index, total))

-        # close hdf5 file
-        hdf5writer.finish()
+        rec_cnt = 0
+        ph_cnt = 1

+        def atl03rec_cb(rec):
+            global rec_cnt, ph_cnt
+            rec_cnt += 1
+            ph_cnt += rec["count"][0] + rec["count"][1]
+            print("{} {}".format(rec_cnt, ph_cnt), end='\r')

+        gdf = icesat2.atl03sp({}, callbacks = {"atl03rec": atl03rec_cb})

-6 Endpoints
+5 Endpoints
 =============

 atl06